shieldgenerator7/DnD-Stories/Library/Spells_DC20_Official_CliffNotes.md

 2025-06-05: copied from 0.9.5

-# Befriend
+# Befriend (1 AP)

-Enchantment (Cantrip)

-Cost: 1 AP

-Range: 10 Spaces

-Duration: 1 min (Sustained)
+*Enchantment – Cantrip - 10 Spaces – Non-Hostile - Hear you, See you - 1 min - Sustained*

-You attempt to Charm a creature within range.
-Choose a
+You Charm a creature.

-non-hostile creature that can see and hear you and make

-a Spell Check contested by the target’s Charisma Save.
+Spell Check: vs Charisma Save:

-Success: The creature is Charmed by you for the duration
+-   Success: The creature is Charmed by you

-or until it takes damage.
-When the Spell effect ends or you
+Counters:

+-   The creature takes damage
-fail the Check, the creature realizes that you used magic

-to influence its mood and may become hostile toward you.
+Afterwards, the creature realizes that you used magic on them and may become hostile toward you.

-Mana Point Enhancements
+\---

-Hostile Charm: (1 MP) You can target even hostile creatures
+Hostile Charm: (1 MP) Target hostile

-with the Spell.

-Clear Suspicion: (2 MP) The target doesn’t realize that

-magic was used on them when the Spell ends.
+Clear Suspicion: (2 MP) The target doesn’t realize that magic was used on them

-More Friends: (2 MP) You can target an additional creature
+More Friends: (2 MP) +1 target, +10 Spaces

-and increase the range by 10 Spaces.
+*0.9.5, pg 174*

 # Command (2 AP + 1 MP)